- How to Identify Cash App Scams

 - Report the scam to the authorities.

-- Learn how to stay safe online so you don't fall victim to other online scams.
+- Learn how to stay safe online, so you don't fall victim to other online scams.

 Common Cash App Scams

 Cash App scams can take on a variety of forms.
 Scammers are creative, and since the Cash App could give them direct access to your money, they have come up with multiple ways of tricking you into giving them access to your funds or information.
+Here are some of the most common Cash App scams to be aware of.

 Cash App Giveaway Scam